How sweet it is to see buds glistening with THC and swelling up…it’s what we live for.

 In early flowering, your buds change as more white hairs develop, and as buds build calyxes, resin glands, and small support leaves.

-This phase usually lasts 1-3 weeks after you switch to 12-12 lighting.
+This phase usually lasts 1-3 weeks after you switch to 12-12 lighting, depending on the genetics of your plants.

 In early flowering phase and in the flowering phases after it, providing your marijuana plants “extra” phosphorus, potassium and carbohydrates, sets you up for a heavier, more potent harvest.

-Peak flowering—When your buds are well-developed, with resin glands and mature floral structure, you’re in peak flowering.
+Peak flowering—When your buds are well-developed, with increasing numbers and density of resin glands and mature floral structure, you’re in peak flowering.

 This marijuana flowering phase is very important…it’s when your marijuana lays on the most THC, other cannabinoids and terpenes, size, and weight.